 into Engineering with a set plan, but the flexibility and ability to try

 different things helped her find a niche she enjoys.

-Read more about how Emma used her BE(Hons) in Chemical and Materials Engineering to become a Project Manager at RCP NZ.
+Read more about how Emily used her BE(Hons) in Chemical and Materials Engineering to become a Project Manager at RCP NZ.

 Civil and Environmental Engineering

 Faye Mendes-Underwood started her University of Auckland career at the Faculty of Science.
 She studied math, physics, chemistry, and bio.
 But after her first year, she discovered she’d like to put those skills to use as an engineer instead.

 Read more about how Faye used her BE(Hons) in Civil and Environmental Engineering to become an Engineering Consultant at Beca.

 Ang Nayyar sees engineering as a set of skills that enables him to define problems and then work towards innovative solutions that can help businesses succeed.
 Now, he’s applying his core skills to problem-solving for a unique market.

 Learn more about how Ang used his BE(Hons) in Software Engineering to found his own company.

 Cara Berghan didn’t consider doing Engineering until halfway through her final year at high school.
 But once she arrived, she took to Electrical and Electronic Engineering like a fish to water.
 For her Part IV project, she created a fingerprint recognition system, much like what you would use to access your iPhone or Android phone, from scratch with computer code and then developed it to offer security access functions through verification of a user.